Qazeer/artefacts.help/pages/windows/jumplists.md

     updated whenever the file is "jumped" to.

   - the **number of times the target file was "jumped" to**.

+  - Whether the **target file was stored locally or on a remote network share** through the specification of a `LocalPath` or `NetworkPath`.

+  - Occasionally **information on the volume that stored the target file**: drive type (fixed vs removable storage media), serial number, and label / name if any.

+  - Occasionally **information on the host on which the shortcut file is present**: system's NetBIOS hostname and MAC address.

 As `JumpLists` are linked to an application, through an `AppId`, knowledge of the application that was used to open the files can be deducted if the